entando/entando-docs/vuepress/docs/next/tutorials/ecr/ecr-bundle-versions.md

     git push --tags
 ```

-## How to prevent a particular bundle version from being installable?
+## How to prevent a particular bundle version from being visible in the ECR?

 If, for some reasons, you don't want a particular version to be available for the installation (anymore), you can proceed like follows: